 Safety in Colombia is still a much discussed topic.
 While of course safety in Colombia has improved massively over the last couple of years and its tourist industry is booming, there are still safer countries out there to visit.
 The question if Colombia is safe to visit will probably give you quite different answers depending on who you are talking to.
-Some people find it super safe whereas others have had bad experiences and therefore will disagree.
+Some people find it super safe, whereas others have had bad experiences and therefore will disagree.
+So here is everything you need to know about solo female travel in Colombia!

 Is Solo Female Travel in Colombia safe?